redpesk-common/canbus-binding/docs/3-Plugins.md

 point number.
 Defaults to false.

 * *`encoder (optional)`* \
-You can specify a custom function here to encode the value for a CAN messages.
+You can specify a custom function here to encode the value for CAN messages.

 ## Diagnostic Messages